Keyboard shortcuts

 Getting Started with Atlas 77

 Welcome to Atlas 77!
-This guide will help you install the language and write your first program.
+This guide will help you understand the basics of the language and write your first programs.

 Your First Program